 - Reliance on science/fact based information 0

 - Press freedom 0

-- First large-scale trial run for coronavirus-sniffing dogs: Finland is using COVID-sniffing dogs at Helsinki Airport as part of a pilot program aimed at making dogs a part of screening process.
-Results given within 10 seconds, after which participants will take a conventional test to help researchers determine the accuracy of the dogs’ reading.
+- First large-scale trial run for COVID-sniffing dogs: Finland is using COVID-sniffing dogs at Helsinki Airport as part of a pilot program aimed at making dogs a part of the screening process.
+Results are given within 10 seconds, after which participants will take a conventional test to help researchers determine the accuracy of the dogs’ reading.
 Read More

 - PPE stockpiles critical to response: Key to Finland's success has been a pre-existing stockpile of PPE, which enabled it to mobilize supplies quickly.
 Read More